pideck/xwax/README_touchscreen_gui.md

-#Building xwax for the PiDeck
+# Building xwax for the PiDeck

 This branch contains GUI modifications for running XWax on a small touchscreen (i.e. a 7" Tablet)

-##How to compile and test xwax GUI in a test system
+## How to compile and test xwax GUI in a test system

 ./configure --prefix /usr --enable-alsa --enable-jack make clean; make EXECDIR=.
 ./xwax -i scan -s bpm-scan --dummy -g 630x480 --no-decor -l ~/Music

-##How to build the Debian package
+## How to build the Debian package

-###Build the source package
+### Build the source package

-In the xwax directory build a signed source package, then go up to the parent directory to find the dsc file:
+In the xwax directory build a signed source package ignoring the .git directory, then go up to the parent directory to make an *orig.tar.gx and find the dsc file:

 ```
-dpkg-buildpackage -S
+dpkg-buildpackage -i.git -S
 cd ..
+mv xwax_1.7-2~pideck.tar.gz xwax_1.7-2~pideck.orig.tar.gz
 ls xwax*dsc
 ```

 You will be prompted for your passphrase.

-###Set up or update pbuilder
+### Set up or update pbuilder

 First, set up your pbuilder environment, which is a one-time operation per build machine...